Domaine Léon Boesch - Alsace Pinot Gris Le Coq 2023

 Food and wine pairings

-Enjoy with roast veal in a cream and morel sauce, oily fish such as wild salmon, shellfish such as lobster à la plancha, or a chicken liver and mushroom pie.
+It pairs well with roast veal in a cream and morel sauce, a fatty fish such as wild salmon, shellfish like lobster cooked à la plancha, or a chicken liver and mushroom pie...

 Bettane & Desseauve